skip to content

 Notifying custodians.
 Legal counsel or designated individuals issue formal legal hold notices to custodians of the relevant ESI or documents.
 These notices inform custodians of their duty to preserve and may include specific instructions on what to retain.

 Interviewing custodians.
-Custodians are a key source of information that will help deterime the scope of discovery.
+Custodians are a key source of information that will help determine the scope of discovery.
 Use custodian questionnaires to learn what hardware they use, where they typically save data, whether they use cloud services to store and share work product, and names of other potentially relevant individuals to gain insight into early case assessment.

 Suspending regular retention policies.
 Organizations temporarily suspend routine data management practices that could conflict with the legal hold, such as data deletion, archiving, or recycling policies.
 This ensures that potentially relevant data is not inadvertently deleted.